Ahir7/SDN-Controller/readme.md

   - `grafana` container with persistent volume (no dashboards provisioned yet).

 - **Telemetry & ML analytics pipeline**
-  - `telemetry-collector/collector.py` exposes Prometheus metrics on port 9100 and includes stubs for:
+  - `telemetry-collector/collector.py` exposes Prometheus metrics on port 9100 and:
-    - sFlow listener (UDP 6343) using `pysflow` (simulated in this version)
+    - Listens on UDP 6343 for real sFlow datagrams (counting packets as a first step toward full parsing; configurable via `SFLOW_PORT`).
-    - gNMI subscriber using `pygnmi` (simulated in this version)
+    - Includes a gNMI subscriber stub (to be wired to `pygnmi` and real OpenConfig targets later).
   - `ml-analytics/analytics.py` runs an `IsolationForest` to detect anomalies on synthetic traffic and triggers closed-loop mitigation by POSTing a high-priority `DENY` policy to the FastAPI IBN API.

 ### Project structure